Is this school accredited?

 You will simply write to your teacher and ask a question.
 Your teacher will work one-to-one with you until the concepts are understood.

-How do I know my student is doing the work?
+How do I know my child is doing the work?

 Is there someone I can talk to if I have a problem?